-Mutually matching examples occur when two Intent triggers have a User Intent which matches not only the Intent trigger it belongs to, but also the other Intent trigger.
+Mutually matching examples occur when two Intent triggers have an example of User Intent which matches not only the Intent trigger it belongs to, but also the other Intent trigger.

-To resolve this, the User Intent and/or the Intent trigger's Matches need to be edited.
+To resolve this, the example and/or the Intent trigger's Matches need to be edited.

 Read more about Matches in the Flow section